BranBayou/wizardshot/README.md

 ## Acknowledgments <a name="acknowledgements"></a>

-* We would like to thank our Microverse team and our coding partners for their support and guidance.

-* I also would like to acknowledge <a href="https://www.behance.net/gregoirevella">regoire Vella on Behance</a> for his design.
+* I would like to thak HELPJUICE for this design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>